+'''

 EXPDTA THEORETICAL MODEL, MODELLER 9v5 2012/01/....
-REMARK 6 MODELLER OBJECTIVE FUNCTION: 1380.0945 ferodox.ini: The initial model generated by distance geometry.
+REMARK 6 MODELLER OBJECTIVE FUNCTION: 1380.0945

+'''

 The REMARK line gives the objective function for the model (the lower the better).
 This value is not an absolute measure and can only be used to rank models calculated from the same alignment.
 The rest of the files give detailed output from the steps of model construction and minimization.